17/09 Vote in New Committee Chair

 17/13 Minutes of Meeting of 3rd April 2017

 The minutes of the meeting held on 3rd April 2017 were then proposed by Cllr Brady, seconded by Cllr Hill and all those at the meeting were in favour.

-Robert Gillespie: Managing Director – Impact Planning Services Ltd.
+- Robert Gillespie – Managing Director – Impact Planning Service Ltd

 Background was presented as to why the plans are in place; they are working with local government policy on the 5 year housing plan.
 SBC doesn’t have an adequate supply.

-The most recent plan was adopted in March 2015 and is already out of date as it relies on large sites to deliver housing.
-This is hampered by a lack of funds to provide the infrastruture to these large sites such as NEV, Kingsdown and Wichelstowe.
+The most recent plan was adopted in March 2015 and is already out of data as it relies on large sites to deliver housing.
+This is hampered by a lack of funds to provide the infrastructure to these large sites such as NEV, Kingsdown and Wichelstowe.